cknguyen123/CSE_143_Group_18_Project/README.md

 If you download a zip of our repo, you should be able to open a jupyter notebook and run 'Final_Project_data_vis_and_analysis.ipynb' as all necessary files are contained.

 Final_Project_data_vis_and_analysis.ipynb is our main file that produces the visual data.
 143_proj_data_extraction.py will generate a cleaned csv file that will use as our dataset.
-The file is included in this repo as 'Tetuan_City_power_consumption_cleaned.csv'
+The file is included in this repo as 'Tetuan_City_power_consumption_cleaned.csv'.
+Our analysis and conclusion can be read from our presentation slide pdf

 ## Presentation Slides File:
 ECE_143_Final_Presentation_Group.pdf